 - It is a violation of federal law for Westlake Portfolio Management to report inaccurate or incomplete information on your credit report.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Westlake Portfolio Management may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Westlake Portfolio Management must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Westlake Portfolio Management it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
+Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease and desist letter.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.